Orbital metastases are relatively uncommon, but some primary tumours do have a predilection to metastasise to the orbit.

 Unlike primary orbital tumours which most frequently present with proptosis and/or visual loss, orbital metastases most commonly present with diplopia 1.
 Pain is also frequently present.

 Enophthalmos due to infiltration and desmoplasia is most frequently encountered with breast carcinoma metastases, although it may also be occasionally seen in metastases from gastrointestinal tract adenocarcinoma 4.
+This may be associated with hypoglobus.

 Diagnosis is often known and widespread metastatic disease offers easier targets for biopsy.
 In cases where orbital metastases are isolated, biopsy may be required to establish the diagnosis.
 This is usually performed as an open biopsy, to allow for adequate haemostasis 1,3.